 spec_docs/

-Kmposable lets you structure your app as pure, testable Nodes (state + events + outputs).
+Kmposable lets you structure feature logic as pure, testable Nodes (state + events + outputs)

 Modern Compose apps often struggle with: